brown9804/SAP-Overview/[notes]-SAP.md

 <h2 align="center"> Design    </h2>

 The project's separated into several phases which are linear dependent on each other.
 Every stage or phase depends on the deliverables of the previous one and so on.
+It's acceptable a 2 % of bad namings since it's required to follow a TNC.
+And it's not right to have transports open for more than a hundred years.

 <h2 align="center"> Build    </h2>